sharat87/prestige/README.md

 - Uploading files to APIs is as simple as drag-dropping the file and calling a function.
 - Light and dark modes, for multiple themes.

-## Under the Hood

-Prestige exists thanks to the work of the following open source projects (not exhaustive, thanks to all those who weren't listed here, but still were just as helpful):

-1. [TypeScript](https://www.typescriptlang.org/) & [Mithril](https://mithril.js.org/) &mdash; power the frontend UI and
-   logic.
-1. [CodeMirror](https://codemirror.net/) &mdash; powers the code editor and syntax-highlighted code blocks.
-1. [Sass](https://sass-lang.com/) & [Tachyons](http://tachyons.io/) &mdash; power the styling and theming systems.
-1. [Go](https://go.dev) &mdash; power the backend logic.
-1. [Jest](https://jestjs.io/) & [Puppeteer](https://pptr.dev/) &mdash; power the testing workflows.
-1. [MkDocs](https://www.mkdocs.org/) &mdash; powers the documentation site.
-1. [Phosphor](https://phosphoricons.com/) &mdash; Original source for icons in the application.

-The backend was once powered by Python and Django, but was later rewritten in Go.
-Thanks to the teams behind Python and Django as well!

-A big thank you to all folks who put in their time and sweat for these projects to exist as open source!

 ## Developing

 Please ensure you have NodeJS (with yarn) and Go, of versions as specified in